RBartho/Aesthetics-Toolbox/README.md

 If you use the local installation version, all calculations and data transfers of the Toolbox will take place on your local computer.
 The browser is used only as an interface.
 No data is uploaded to the Internet.
 The opposite is true for the Streamlit Community Cloud version.

 # Contributors
-Ralf Bartho: Toolbox concept, code development, maintenance, bugfixes, Development Dataset feature <br />
+Ralf Bartho: Toolbox concept, code development, maintenance, bugfixes, DODA <br />
-Christoph Redies: Toolbox concept, supervision of the project, documentation of image properties <br />
+Christoph Redies: Toolbox concept, supervision of the project, documentation of image properties, DODA <br />
 Gregor Hayn-Leichsenring: Toolbox concept <br />
-Lisa Kossmann, Johan Wagemans: Development Dataset feature <br />
+Lisa Kossmann, Johan Wagemans: Concept and maintenance DODA <br />
 Branka Spehar: Provided code to compute image properties <br />
 Ronald Hübner: Provided code to compute image properties <br />
 George Mather: Provided code to compute image properties <br />